purna/Blot-2D-Platformer/README.md

 # Bolt-Platformer
-A platformer type game made with Unity 2018.2.16f1 and Ludiq Bolt.
+A platformer type game made with Unity 2022 and visual scripting